 The is no practical limit to the size of database supported by MongoDB Atlas, and the largest instance supports up to 128,000 concurrent connections – more than 4x higher than DocumentDB.
 Like DocumentDB, MongoDB Atlas automatically scales storage capacity as data sets grow.
 MongoDB Atlas also offers the ability to scale instance sizes automatically in response to workload demand, something that DocumentDB does not currently support.
-Instead, devops staff must constantly monitor their database instances and manually scale as needed.
+Instead, ops staff must constantly monitor their database instances and manually scale as needed.

 MongoDB Atlas Global Clusters allow organizations with distributed applications to easily geo-partition a single fully managed database to provide low latency reads and writes anywhere in the world.
 Data can be associated and directed to nodes in specified cloud regions, keeping it in close proximity to local users, and supporting compliance with personal data regulations like the General Data Protection Regulation (GDPR).

-Developers can spin up Global Clusters on AWS, Azure, and GCP — with just a few clicks in the MongoDB Atlas UI.
+Developers can spin up Global Clusters on AWS, Azure, and Google Cloud — with just a few clicks in the MongoDB Atlas UI.
 With its single primary, single region architecture, none of this functionality is available to users of DocumentDB.

 Figure 1: Serving always-on, globally distributed, write-everywhere apps with MongoDB Atlas Global Clusters